Skin CancerView More Before & Afters

 Your skin is the largest organ of your body.
 Sometimes cells in the skin undergo changes that create spots, bumps, and moles that eventually become skin cancer.
 Many of these changes to the skin are often left ignored and lead to more serious issues down the line if left untreated or undiagnosed.

 Because skin cancer is the most common of all cancers and accounts for millions of cases each year, early detection is vital for successful treatment.
 If you notice changes in your skin, you can give yourself a head start by scheduling a check-up with Schlessinger MD.

-Dr. Joel Schlessinger, a board-certified dermatologist at Skin Specialists in Omaha, Nebraska, can assess your concerns about suspicious spots and moles and provide accurate diagnosis and treatment for skin cancer.
-He has the medical background to look at all aspects of this condition and the surgical skills to perform Moh’s microsurgery for cancer removal.
+Dr. Joel Schlessinger, a board-certified dermatologist at Schlessinger MD in Omaha, Nebraska, can assess your concerns about suspicious spots and moles and provide accurate diagnosis and treatment for skin cancer.
+He has the medical background to look at all aspects of this condition and the surgical training to perform a specialized form of treatment called Moh’s microsurgery for cancer removal.

 What does skin cancer look like?

 Skin cancer tumors on the skin look like moles in various shapes and sizes and colors.
-Most people don’t know the harmful-looking lesions from those that are not harmful.
+Most people don’t know how to distinguish the harmful-looking lesions from those that are not harmful.

-- If you see any change on your skin, whether it’s a new mole or colorless growth or an itchy sore that doesn’t seem to heal, make an appointment to get it seen by a dermatologist.
+- If you see any change on your skin, whether it’s a new mole or colorless growth or an itchy sore that doesn’t seem to heal, make an appointment to have Dr. Schlessinger or one of his associates evaluate it.